How much internet speed do you need? That depends on how you plan on using your internet connection.

 Internet Statistics for Pittsburgh, Pennsylvania

-Despite being the industrial-centered hub of Allegheny County, Pittsburgh is the 207th most-connected city in Pennsylvania, ahead of ahead of Glenshaw, Carnegie, Homestead, and Braddock..
-Fiber internet is available to 95 percent of Pittsburgh and offers up to 1000 Mbps.
-Overall, Pittsburgh residents and businesses see an average download speed of 140.5 Mbps.
-Although there are 35 providers available, approximately 5,000 people in Pittsburgh do not have wired internet access.
+Despite being the industrial-centered hub of Allegheny County, Pittsburgh is the 213th most-connected city in Pennsylvania, ahead of Carnegie, Glenshaw, Homestead, and Braddock.
+Fiber internet is available to 95 percent of Pittsburgh and offers up to 1200 Mbps.
+Overall, Pittsburgh residents and businesses see an average download speed of 171.9 Mbps.
+Although there are 12 providers available, approximately 6,000 people in Pittsburgh do not have wired internet access.